Hamiltonian Benchmark of a Solid-State Spin-Photon Interface for Computation: System and model

-At low temperatures, the main incoherent contribution to the spin dynamics comes from the hyperfine interaction of the electron spin with the nuclear spins of the $\sim10^{5}$ atoms that compose the nanostructure, this interaction can be modeled as an effective magnetic field, called Overhauser field, $\textbf{B}^{O}$, around which the electron spin effectively precesses~\cite{Overhauser_Imamoglu}.
+In a realistic QD at low temperatures and weak magnetic field (few tens of mT) the spin undergoes two kinds of dynamics: a coherent precession induced by an external magnetic field, and a decoherence process due to the interaction with the surrounding nuclei.
+Here we consider only the so-called Voigt configuration where the external magnetic field is perpendicular to $z$.
+A complete description should consider that the trion Land\'e factor is a tensor, such that the magnetic Hamiltonian of the trion spin would depend on the magnetic field orientation.
+However it is possible to find a direction of the external magnetic field, in the plane perpendicular to $z$, giving rise to a magnetic Hamiltonian whose quantization axis is parallel to the magnetic field itself as if the trion Land\'e factor would be just a positive scalar, $g_{\text{tr}}$.
+Such specific configuration, recently demonstrated feasible in experiments~\cite{Krebs2025, Serov2025}, is the one considered in the ideal protocols of Sec.~\ref{results}.
+In the rest of the paper we will assume this optimal configuration.
+We take the direction of the external magnetic field as our $x$ axis, $\textbf{B}^{\text{ext}}=B^{\text{ext}}\hat{x}$, and then we write the magnetic Hamiltonian as $H_{\text{s}}^{\text{ext}}=\mu_B B^{\text{ext}}\left[g_{\text{tr}}s_x^\text{tr} +g_{\text{el}} s_x^\text{el}\right]/2$, where $g_{\text{el}}$ is the electron Land\'e factor, $\mu_B$ is the Bohr magneton, and $s_x^\text{tr(el)}\equiv s^{\text{tr(el)}}+ (s^{\text{tr(el)}})^{\dagger}$ are trion and electron $x$ Pauli matrices, with $s^{\text{tr}}=\ket{\uparrow \downarrow \Downarrow}\bra{\uparrow \downarrow \Uparrow}$ and $s^{\text{el}}=\ket{\downarrow}\bra{\uparrow}$.
+Let us notice that, due to the optical selection rules, $H_{\text{s}}^{\text{ext}}$ and and $V$ do not commute.
+In this situation, a no-go theorem of quantum foundations, known as WAY theorem~\cite{Loveridge2011Measurement}, applies and states that it is impossible to obtain a perfect one-to-one spin-photon mapping aside of the limit $g_{\text{tr(el)}}\mu_B B^{\text{ext}}/(\hbar\gamma)\rightarrow 0$ where spin precession and light-matter interaction become effectively separable.
+Hence ideal protocols would require $g_{\text{tr}}=g_{\text{el}}=g$ and $g\mu_B B^{\text{ext}}/(\hbar\gamma)= 0$.
+As we will show in Sec.~\ref{results}, the unavoidable deviations from these conditions, included in our model, lower protocols fidelity. \\ At low temperatures, the main incoherent contribution to the spin dynamics comes from the hyperfine interaction of the electron spin with the nuclear spins of the $\sim 10^{4}$-$10^{6}$ atoms that compose the nanostructure, this interaction can be modeled as an effective magnetic field, called Overhauser field, $\textbf{B}^{\text{O}}$, around which the electron spin effectively precesses~\cite{Overhauser_Imamoglu}.
 Let us notice that also the trion spin is effectively coupled with an Overhauser field, but since the latter is one order of magnitude smaller we neglect it.
+Notice that this approximation limits the accuracy of the fidelity results in Sec.~\ref{results} to $\sim 10^{-3}$.
 The intensity of the (electron) Overhauser field is of the order of tens of mT and its direction fluctuates as result of the changing nuclear environment.
 The most important semi-classical model to describe the electron spin decoherence in semiconductor QDs is given by the Merkulov-Efros-Rosen model~\cite{Merkulov}, in which three distinct stages are described, each with its own characteristic timescale.
 In the first stage, or \textit{frozen-nuclear-spin stage}, of the duration of a few hundred nanoseconds, the Overhauser field is considered static so that the electron spin coherently precesses around it.
-The statistical averaging over all possible intensities and orientations of the Overhauser field leads to a reduction of the average electronic spin polarization by a factor of $1/3$ with respect to its initial value.
-The model then predicts a second stage where the Overhauser field is no longer static leading to a further reduction by a factor $1/3$, until complete relaxation occurs after a few hundred microseconds~\cite{Bechtold2015}.
+The statistical averaging over all possible intensities and orientations of the Overhauser field leads to spin decoherence on a few nanoseconds timescale~\cite{Merkulov, Bechtold2015}, until reduction of the average electronic spin polarization by a factor of $1/3$ with respect to its initial value.
+The model then predicts a second stage where the Overhauser field is no longer static leading to a further reduction by a factor $1/3$, until complete relaxation occurs after a few hundred microseconds.
 In this paper, we study dynamics taking place on time-scales of a few hundred of nanoseconds meaning within the first stage of the relaxation process.
-This means that we consider the Overhauser field frozen in a certain configuration and we add its coupling with the electron spin to the magnetic Hamiltonian of the external field:
+We then consider the Overhauser field frozen in a certain configuration and we add its coupling with the electron spin to the magnetic Hamiltonian of the external field: